Skip to main content

 Is the treatment painful?

-General for PRP
+General for PRPs

 What are the contraindications for PRP?